HM-S888888/HM-S888888/README.md

 ### 👨‍💻 About Me

-🎓 MSc in Data Science @ London School of Economics (LSE)
+🎓 MSc in Data Science @ London School of Economics and Political Science (LSE)
 💼 Ex-Senior Consultant @ Deloitte

 ---